towhee-io/examples/chemical/molecular_search/README.md

 - [Deep Dive](./deep_dive_molecular_search.ipynb)

-In this notebook you will learn how to improve system performance and stability, and finally show you how to start the FastAPI service.
+In this notebook you will learn how to improve system stability, and finally show you how to start the FastAPI service.

 ## Load Large-scale Data

 I think you already know from previous notebooks that a very important step in molecular search is loading the data.
-If you have large-scale data, you can try running the `set_parallel` and `exception_safe` methods in [load.py](./load.py), which make the import process faster and safer.
+If you have large-scale data, you can try running with `exception_safe` in [load.py](./load.py), which make the import process safer.

 > You can load your own data in this script.